TheThingsIndustries/lorawan-stack-docs/doc/content/the-things-stack/host/docker/balena/index.md

 You can find more detailed instructions on [GitHub](https://github.com/xoseperez/the-things-stack-docker) and [balenaHub](https://hub.balena.io/organizations/xoseperez/projects/the-things-stack).

 {{< note >}}
-If you have a LoRa concentrator for the Raspberry Pi (e.g. RAK2245 or RAK2287 SPI-based) you can also turn your Pi in to a LoRaWAN gateway by running the `basicstation` service alongside {{% tts %}}.
+If you have a LoRa concentrator for the Raspberry Pi (e.g. RAK2245 or RAK2287 SPI-based) you can also turn your Pi in to a LoRaWAN® gateway by running the `basicstation` service alongside {{% tts %}}.
 Find the project [here](https://hub.balena.io/organizations/xoseperez/projects/basicstation).
 Or having everything together including Node-RED, InfluxDB and Grafana for a truly standalone gateway.
 Check this out [here](https://hub.balena.io/organizations/xoseperez/projects/standalone-lorawan-gw).
 {{</ note >}}